soockee/pixel-bot-go/README.md

 ## Selection Area (Optional)
 You can define a rectangle so the app watches only part of the screen (helpful to reduce noise).
 Use the "Selection Grid" button to set or clear it.
 This improves speed and focus; leave it unset for full-screen watching.

+## Performance & Memory Notes
+High-resolution screen grabs allocate large RGBA buffers (≈8 MB for 1080p).
+To reduce steady-state heap growth the capture loop now copies each raw screenshot into a reusable buffer (pool).
+After the UI / detection logic is done with a frame it is recycled.
+This lowers retained heap size under slow consumers.
+Future improvement: capture directly into the reusable buffer using a Windows API (BitBlt + GetDIBits) to eliminate the temporary allocation from the screenshot library.
+If you profile (`go test -bench . -benchmem`) you should see fewer long-lived allocations, though per-frame allocation still occurs until the direct capture path is added.